xiangjl/docker-ocserv/README.md

 #### Add user

-If say, you want to create a user named `tommy`, type the following command
+If say, you want to create a user named `new-user`, type the following command

 ```bash
 docker exec -ti ocserv ocpasswd -c /etc/ocserv/ocpasswd -g "Route,All" new-user